DSO calculation

 Calculate your DSO

-The DSO is not a perfect indicator as it may be fluctuating because of many different reasons.
+The DSO is not a perfect indicator, as it may be fluctuating for many different reasons.
 However, it remains the main KPI to assess credit management performance.
 There are many methods of calculating DSO.

-We propose to use the most coherent and fairer calculation of DSO by depletion of accounts receivable by turnover.
+We propose to use the most coherent and fair calculation of DSO by depletion of accounts receivable by turnover.

-Download the tool below to calculate your DSO with a few clicks or us the online tool.
+Download the tool below to calculate your DSO with a few clicks, or use the online tool.

-You can calculate your DSO for your accounts receivable but also for a group of client or for a single client (to assess his payment behavior for example).
+You can calculate your DSO for your accounts receivable but also for a group of clients or for a single client (to assess his payment behavior, for example).

 Once the DSO is calculated, it is important to understand the reasons of its level.
-Has it increased because of longer payment term granted to customers?
-Or because more overdue invoices?
-Or due to less down payments received from customers...etc.
-This work analysis is key in order to take good initiatives to improve it.
+Has it increased because of the longer payment terms granted to customers?
+Or because of more overdue invoices?
+Or due to fewer down payments received from customers, etc. This work analysis is key in order to take good initiatives to improve it.

-Well understanding the DSO is essential to drive a proper actions plan!
+Understanding the DSO is essential to drive a proper action plan!

 The DSO in My DSO Manager